Bong vs Dab Rig

 Bowl Pieces vs Nails

 More percolation is always better, right?
 Well, not in the case of dab rigs.
-Remember when we said that dab rigs should be smaller than bongs to reduce the amount of surface area that vapor has to travel over in order to reach your lungs?
-Percolation works in much the same way.
-Too much percolation can actually reduce the potency of a dab.
+Too much percolation can actually reduce the potency of your dab.
+If the oil vapor comes in contact with too much water it can reduce the effectiveness of your hit.
 That’s why you usually only see one percolator in high-end dab rigs.

 Bongs, on the other hand, benefit from as much percolation as you can afford!
 From diffused downstems to triple-stacked honeycomb percs, each level of filtration makes herb smoke cooler and smoother.
-No matter how many percolators are in a bong, any small loss in potency is worth the huge boost in flavor and smokablity.
+No matter how many percolators are stacked in a bong, smoke made from combustion won’t lose potency, flavor, or smokablity.

 Smoking from the “Wrong” Pipe